What is CAC and why is it key for a dealership?

 Common mistakes when calculating CAC and ROI in dealerships

-Optimize your campaigns: invest more in the channels that convert best
+Optimise your campaigns: invest more in the channels that convert best

-Automate responses and follow-ups: speed up the closing
+Automate responses and follow-up: speed up closing

 Recommended tools